koszullab/metaTOR/CONTRIBUTING.md

 Pull requests are welcome, once changes have been tested and pass all CI checks.
 Please make sure to include tests for any new functionality.

+## Versioning

+- We follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for versioning this project.
+- We use [semantic versioning](https://semver.org) for this project.
+- Whenever a version bump is needed, the maintainer will bump the version in [pyproject.toml](./pyproject.toml), and tag the commit.
+This will trigger:
+  - A new release on Github;
+  - Propagation of this release on PyPI;
+  - A new Docker image on [ghcr.io/koszullab/metator](https://ghcr.io/koszullab/metator).

 ## Acknowledgments

 This document is based off of the [guidelines from the sparse project](https://github.com/pydata/sparse/blob/master/docs/contributing.rst).